 Schematic, preliminary and final plan reviews are achieved through our electronic plan submission system.
 Plans may be reviewed through an appointment with a plan reviewer following prior electronic submission.
 Plans without an appointment will be reviewed in order of receipt.
-To help us expedite the process for your plan review, a plan review application for hospitals and ASFs or other facilities must be completed for each project submitted.
+To help us expedite the process for your plan review, a plan review application/checklist for hospitals and ASFs or other facilities must be completed for each project submitted.
 Failure to supply this information may cause unnecessary delays.
 Further, all letters requesting a "No Plan Review Required" letter must be submitted in the same manner, and be accompanied by the Plan Review Application.

 Register for Electronic Plan Review

 All plans will be reviewed for compliance with the NFPA 101 Life Safety Code and the Mandatory References listed in Chapter 2 of the code.
 Hospitals and ambulatory surgical facilities licensed by the Pennsylvania Department of Health will also be reviewed for compliance with the "Guidelines for Design and Construction of Hospitals and Health Care Facilities," the Pennsylvania Department of Health's "Rules and Regulations for Hospitals" and/or "Rules and Regulations for Ambulatory Surgical Facilities."
 Nursing homes licensed by the Pennsylvania Department of Health will also be reviewed for compliance with the "Long Term Care Nursing Facilities Licensure Regulations."
 Please contact the Division of Safety Inspection at 717-787-1911 to verify the latest editions of the applicable codes and regulations.